 If you are brand new to garment sewing, try out your wings with this project.
-Learn about and apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.
+Learn how to apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.

 This warm-you-up neck cowl will get you through the wicked weather in style.
 It’s like a mini scarf that buttons around your neck.
 Ours is smooth flannel on the outside and soft luxury fleece on the inside.
 Toasty times two!

 We have instructions for a full length wrap for women and a waist wrap for men.
 Both are bound with eye-catching quilting cotton to add an extra punch of color.
 Make one for yourself or as a snuggly gift.
 Drying off just got a lot more stylish.

 Wrap up in a long swath of softness with our beautiful, diaphanous scarf.
 Start with a voile, batiste or similar, add a perfectly centered finished seam, then create a line of tiny, twisted floss cords along both ends.